Updated July 17, 2023

 1. Short Selling in Spot Market

-- In the trading platform, you just need to sell the stock directly by entering the details such as quantity & price & hit the submit button.
+- In the trading platform, you need to sell the stock directly by entering the details such as quantity & price & hit the submit button.
 This opens a short position for yourself.

-2. Short Selling in Futures Market
+2. Short Selling in the Futures Market

 Some of the advantages are given below:

-- They earn directly the difference in prices without making any investment.
+- They earn the difference in prices directly without making any investment.
 Thus, there is no or minimal investment.

-- You are liable to pay only the stock lending charges which are minimal.
+- You are liable to pay only the stock lending charges, which are minimal.

 Some of the disadvantages are given below: